 When an elected executive system is used, the executive must have sufficient authority to operate as a genuinely responsible executive.
 The executive's authority should not be diluted by assigning any executive operations to independently elected department heads or to boards and commissions, nor should it be nullified by the requirement that major appointments be subject to the "advice and consent" of the council.
-Advice and consent can interfere with an executive's attempts to recruit department heads and other personnel from outside the county on the basis of professional competence because of provincialism and political pressures put on the council by local residents.
+Advice and consent can interfere with an executive's attempts to recruit department heads and other personnel from outside the council by local residents.
 An argument can be made for council advice and consent in the appointment of certain boards and commissions, such as the board of ethics, where it is important that both the executive and legislative arms of the government be committed to the successful work of the body.